 1. Purchase third-party liability insurance

 You need third-party liability insurance with a minimum coverage of 1 million baht.
-We have insurance from the United Kingdom with the British Model Flying Association (BMFA) which costs £34.00 per year.

 There are many options available both within Thailand and internationally.
 It will depend on your personal preference and the level of cover you want.
 It is important that your insurance paperwork is in English and states your name and drone serial number.